Categories

 A defunct Soviet research station stands there.
 Meteorological observations were performed in the station from 14 December 1958 to 26 December 1958.
 The South Pole of Inaccessibility has the world’s coldest year-round average temperature: -58.2 °C (-72.8 °F).

 The station building is surmounted by a bust of Vladimir Lenin facing Moscow.
-However, in 2007, it was almost entirely buried by snow, with little more than the bust visible.
+However, in 2007, it was almost entirely buried by snow, with little more than the bust was visible.
 Following a proposal by Russia to the Antarctic Treaty Consultative Meeting, the buried building and emergent bust, along with a plaque commemorating the conquest of the South Pole of Inaccessibility by Soviet Antarctic explorers in 1958, has been designated a Historic Site or Monument (HSM 4, see notes 1).

-The last time that humans ever visited this point (as of March 2018) was back in 2011: on December 27, 2011, during the Antarctica Legacy Crossing, Sebastian Copeland, and his partner Eric McNair-Landry, reached the South Pole of Inaccessibility by foot and kite ski from the Novolazarevskaya station (which is 75 km from the Antarctic coast), on their way to completing the first partial east-west transcontinental crossing of Antarctica of over 4,100 km (2,500 mi).
+The last time that humans ever visited this point (as of March 2018) was back in 2011: on December 27, 2011, during the Antarctica Legacy Crossing, Sebastian Copeland, and his partner Eric McNair-Landry, reached the South Pole of Inaccessibility by foot and kite ski from the Novolazarevskaya station (which is 75 km from the Antarctic coast), on their way to completing the first partial east-west transcontinental crossing of Antarctica of over 4,100 km (2,500 miles).

 Most remote places on Earth: Bust of Lenin at the Pole of Inaccessibility Station in Antarctica